Options Volatility and Implied Earnings Moves Today, August 16, 2023 - TipRanks.com

 Today, several major companies are expected to report earnings: Brinker International (EAT), Cisco (CSCO), Wolfspeed, Inc. (WOLF), Synopsys (SNPS), Target Corp (TGT), TJX Companies (TJX), Performance Food Group Co.
-(PFGC), Stoneco (STNE), Amcor (AMCR), Zim Integrated Shipping Services Ltd. (ZIM).
+(PFGC), Stoneco (STNE), Amcor (AMCR) and Zim Integrated Shipping Services Ltd. (ZIM).

-Ahead of earnings, TipRanks shows you the earnings implied moves, which is based on options prices.
-Many investors follow options activity prior to earnings announcements, as it provides insights into how the stock might move immediately after the earnings announcement.
+Ahead of earnings, TipRanks shows you the expected earnings moves, which is based on options prices.
+Many investors follow options activity prior to earnings announcements, as it provides insights into how the stock might move, immediately after the earnings announcement.

 To help you plan your investing today, here is a list of today’s major earnings and their implied moves.
-The list shows whether the companies will be reporting before market open or after market close.
+The list is divided according to the timing of each company’s earnings release.

 Click on any ticker to see the additional data about options on the stock, including real-time expected earnings moves, prices, volume, and open interest.